jcervas/teaching/2024-2025/class-cmu-84-309/syllabus.md

 your work as a team.
 (Twice during the semester.)

 **Debate Participation**: This component assesses students’ involvement in live debates and discussions conducted during class.
-It focuses on:

-- *Active Engagement*: Students are expected to actively participate in scheduled debates, contributing relevant points and counterarguments.
-- *Quality of Arguments*: Evaluation will include the clarity, coherence, and persuasiveness of arguments presented during these debates.
-- *Interaction with Peers*: The ability to effectively engage with and respond to peers’ arguments in a respectful and constructive manner is crucial.
+You will be assigned one of the following roles:

+- Affirmative Initial Debater: Present the main arguments in favor of the proposal.
+- Affirmative Rebuttal: Respond to the opposing side’s arguments, defending your position and challenging their points.
+- Against Initial Debater: Present the main arguments against the proposal.
+- Against Rebuttal: Respond to the affirmative side’s arguments, defending your position and challenging their points.

+You will be graded on a completion basis (complete/incomplete), and to be completed you will need to demonstrate that you prepared in advanced.

 **Participation and Engagement**: This component evaluates the degree to which students actively contribute to the course through various forms